How I Caught The Africa Travel Bug (And Why I Love It)

 The Africa Travel Bug

 I knew then that Africa had well and truly got me.
 I had caught the Africa bug (metaphorically, not literally – luckily).
 I hope that everyone who goes to Kenya also catches the Africa bug because it’s the best one to get!
 I never want to get rid of it!
-I fell in love with the culture and kindness of Kenyan people.
+I fell in love with the culture and kindness of Kenyan people and the volunteer work in Kenya.
 Never once did I feel vulnerable or scared.
 In fact, it was the complete opposite.
 I remember one time I caught a matatu into Nairobi by myself to meet up with my orientation group for safari.
 I had rung the taxi driver to tell him to meet me at the main matatu central in the city, and he told me he was going to be late (of course, it is Kenyan time after all).
 Naturally, I panicked at the thought of having to wait in the busiest place in the entire city as a small white girl who has all her most important belongings on her.
 But when we pulled up, the matatu driver turned and said to me ‘Jambo mzungu, where are you going?’
 I told him I had to wait for my taxi driver to arrive to take me to another homestay and he said ‘eh no, hapana, you can stay here.
 Hakuna matata.
 Let me call your driver so I can explain.’
 And he waited with me for twenty minutes of his own time, telling me about his family so that I wouldn’t feel afraid.

-An ‘Average’ Day Volunteering In Kenya
+An ‘Average’ Day Volunteering On The IVHQ Kenya Program

 I was placed with Jackson and Mary at Oliorum Lutheran Primary School in Kajiado County, as part of the Maasai Teaching placement.
 This is how an average day would go: